flxqr2/BangleApps/apps/albums/README.md

 # Albums

-Upload images from your computer through the App Loader und scroll trough images organized in albums on your watch
+Upload images from your computer through the App Loader und swipe trough images organized in albums on your watch

 ## Usage